-The base salary component of the compensation for the Corporation's executives aims to reflect salaries that are offered for positions involving similar responsibilities and complexity, internal equity comparisons, as well as the ability and experience each executive.
-As the Corporation has chosen to put more emphasis on variable than on fixed compensation, salaries are positioned around the first quartile of the Comparative Group.
+The base salary component of the compensation for the Corporation's executives aims to reflect salaries that are offered by companies in the Comparative Group and companies of a size comparable with the Corporation for positions involving similar responsibilities and complexity, internal equity comparisons, as well as the ability and experience of each executive.
+Given that the Corporation's emphasis on variable rather than fixed compensation, salaries are positioned around the first quartile of the Comparative Group.